 - Guide 1: How to Remove Mongo Search Redirect from Windows.

-- Guide 2: Get rid of Mongo Search Redirect from Mac OS X.
+- Guide 2: Get rid of Mongo Search Redirect on Mac OS X.

-- Guide 3: Remove Mongo Search Redirect from Google Chrome.
+- Guide 3: Remove Mongo Search Redirect in Google Chrome.

 - Guide 4: Erase Mongo Search Redirect from Mozilla Firefox.

 - Guide 5: Uninstall Mongo Search Redirect from Microsoft Edge.